PaperBoardOfficial/Mohit_Puri_Backend_Engineer_Technical_Assessment/README.md

 **Any other assumptions and opinions you have taken throughout the assessments?**

-- I assumed that it is a simple project; hence, I did not use Redis cache.
-Also, when one gets the doctor, then clinic details are also shown, even though clinic data is in another table.
+- When one queries the doctor, then clinic details are also shown, even though clinic data is in another table.
 Also, when I create a doctor, I am passing the clinic detail as well.
-Ideally, the frontend should first fetch different clinics from the backend and send the respective clinic id only to the backend while creating a doctor.
-This would ensure separation of concern.
-For this, I have created a List API for clinics.

 ## API Usage